What’s the best EFL coursebook for elementary students?

 The burning question this time around is: What’s the best EFL coursebook for elementary students?
 Well, it may be an oldie but a goodie, but I have to plump for Innovations Elementary by Hugh Dellar and Andrew Walkley.

 This post covers the values and beliefs of the authors, most notably those of Hugh Dellar.
-I then assess the usefulness of some of the exercises and reading and listening texts in the coursebook.
+Then, I assess how useful the exercises and reading and listening texts are in the coursebook.
 Finally, I analyse how the authors have cleverly spaced out the same lexis and grammar points across different units.

 TEACHER BELIEFS - WE’RE IN THE SAME BOAT HUGH

 One of the reasons I wouldn’t be able to use other popular EFL coursebooks again, such as English File and Headway, is because they continue to stick to a structural-grammatical syllabus.
-This is the fanciful idea that language learning occurs in a perfect, linear fashion whereby English tenses and aspects are categorised according to their perceived difficulty.
+This is the fanciful idea that language learning occurs in a perfect, linear fashion whereby English tenses and aspects appear in a set order according to their perceived difficulty.
 Of course, language learning doesn’t work like that at all.
-What is more, instructors and students should ignore the vast majority of English tenses, or aspects, because they’re so rarely used in normal conversation.
+What is more, instructors and students should ignore the vast majority of English tenses, or aspects, because native speakers rarely use them in normal conversation.

 Mr Dellar is his own man, with his own beliefs, and a unique approach to instruction.
 Yet, it was Michael Lewis’s Lexical Approach which influenced Hugh the most.
 Hugh’s journey certainly resonates with me.
-In a previous post, I wrote about how my beliefs as an EFL teacher have evolved naturally over the years.
+I recently wrote about how my beliefs as an EFL teacher have evolved naturally over the years.
 I went from drilling tenses into students in language schools to my own form of lexical teaching.

 Here’s a summary of the main points of the Lexical Approach, all of which bless the pages of the Innovations coursebook series: